 - ✗ Not the most affordable pair

-For most people, there’s no better pair of over-ear headphones than Sony’s WH-1000XM4 model.
+For most people, there’s no better pair of over-ear headphones than Sony’s WH-1000XM5 model.
 Although slightly pricey, you get what you pay for: an awesome pair of headphones with gorgeous noise cancellation.
-With Sony’s Dual Noise Sensor technology and five built-in microphones, these headphones cancel out background noise almost flawlessly.
+With Sony’s Dual Noise Sensor technology and beamforming microphones, these headphones cancel out background noise almost flawlessly.

-Those five built-in microphones also help you sound crystal clear on phone or video calls.
+Those beamforming microphones also help you sound crystal clear on phone or video calls.
 There are touch sensor controls on the headphones that let you easily answer phone calls, control your music, activate your voice assistant, and more.

 Sony uses Edge-AI and Adaptive Sound Control to give you a personalized listening experience based on the kind of music you like.
-And with this current-gen pair of headphones, Sony improved the design to relieve pressure from your head and ears, making it more comfortable to wear for long periods of time.
+And with this over-the-ear pair of headphones, Sony relieves pressure from your head and ears, making it more comfortable to wear for long periods of time.

-For most people, Sony's WH-1000MX4 headphones are a solid choice, with top-tier noise cancellation tech and a great battery life.
+For most people, Sony's WH-1000MX5 headphones are a solid choice, with top-tier noise cancellation tech and a great battery life.